BLACK STAR RIDERS RELEASE FOURTH TRAILER FOR 'HEAVY FIRE'

 Ricky Warwick adds, “The album was always going to be called Heavy Fire.
 I had the title for quite some time and really liked it.
 I just thought it felt so right with the other records… All Hell Breaks Loose, The Killer Instinct, Heavy Fire – it just sounds great when you say all three together!”

-The band recently premiered the new video for second single, ‘Testify Or Say Goodbye’;
+The band recently premiered the new video for second single, ‘Testify Or Say Goodbye‘ here: https://youtu.be/SvcNNeiMl90

 From the immediate riffs of album opener Heavy Fire to the instant hooks of first single ?When The Night Comes In,? from the dirty bass groove of ?Thinking About You Could Get Me Killed? to the familiar and trademark dual guitars of Gorham and Johnson on ?Testify Or Say Goodbye,?
 Heavy Fire is an album that will further cement BSR¹s reputation as one of the world premiere rock acts.